aryairani/fprg-minutes/01-Intro+FPiS-1.md

 ## What is FP used for?
-  Any application where errors are more expensive than learning FP is. (financial, aeronautics, telecom) Good news is: the learning curve is a one-time cost, not per-project.
+  Any application where errors are more expensive than learning FP is. (financial, aeronautics, telecom) The good news is: the learning curve is a one-time cost, not per-project.

 ## Scala is imperfect; what are some flaws?
 - expectations too high